Graphene Nanoribbons as a Majorana Platform

 where

 In these expressions, $\hat{\chi}^{\dagger}_{k,s}$ creates a spin `$s$' electron in the half metal, $\hat{\gamma}^{\dagger}_{k,\sigma}$ creates a spin `$\sigma$' electron in the superconductor, $\Delta$ is the $s$-wave pairing gap in the superconductor, $T_{\sigma,s}(k)$ is the band projected single electron tunneling between the superconductor and the half metal, and $\epsilon(k)$ ($\xi(k)$) is the energy dispersion of the half-metal (normal metal phase of the superconductor) evaluated from the Fermi level.
-To the second-order in perturbation, we can integrate out the tunneling Hamiltonian $H_T$ and obtain an effective half-metal Hamiltonian~\cite{SM}
+To the second-order in perturbation, we can integrate out the tunneling Hamiltonian $H_T$ and obtain an effective Hamiltonian in the half-metal region

 where $\tilde{\epsilon}(k)$ is renormalized dispersion and